deqode/dq-vault/README.md

     $ vault auth enable userpass
   ```

-We then create an username and password using which our application server will login.
+We then create a username and password using which our application server will log in.
 We also attach the application policy in this command.
-The following command creates an user with username-"appserver" and password-"secret" with application policy attached:
+The following command creates a user with username-"appserver" and password-"secret" with application policy attached:

   ```sh
     $ vault write auth/userpass/users/appserver password=secret policies=application
   ```
-We then give these credentials to the application server, who will use this username and password to login into vault.
+We then give these credentials to the application server, who will use this username and password to login into the vault.
 Note that anyone logged in by this method will have capabilities defined by the application policy.

 We can easily create multiple user login credentials for different application servers.

 # PART 2:- USING VAULT

+The following part contains both cURL requests and CLI commands to communicate with vault server.
+If you have used docker for vault setup, then use cURL requests.

-## Login as application server
+## Login as the application server

-Log-in into vault as application server using the following command:
+Log-in into the vault as application server using the following command:

   ```sh
     $ vault login -method=userpass username=appserver password=secret